kermitfrog/Amiga-Re-Engineering/README.md

 ##### Contents of this repository #####

-* src/ Source for my dump-analyzer
+* src/ Source for the dump-analyzer
-* patch/ patch to make fs-uae dump info on each cpu instruction
+* patch/ patch to make FS-UAE dump info on each cpu instruction
 * scripts/ some optional helper scripts (or examples for scripts..)